 After the video you’ll find the simple recipe for this (uh-amazing!) ultra-moisturizing lotion.
 Remember, this is the same recipe from the original post, but I’ve added it here so you don’t have to flip back and forth from the video post (found here) to the original post.

-- 2 TB skin-nourishing oil, such as: jojoba, avocado, apricot, or sweet almond oil.
+- 2 TB skin-nourishing oil such as: jojoba, avocado, apricot, sweet almond oil, or grapeseed oil.
 This can even be coconut or olive oil.
+Almond oil is my recommendation since it feels the best on the skin for most people.

-- 3 drops carrot seed oil (where to buy)
+- 3 drops carrot seed essential oil optional*

-- 3 drops tea tree essential oil (where to buy)
+- 3 drops tea tree essential oil optional*

-- In a saucepan or double-broiler (a glass bowl over a pot filled ¼ the way full with boiling water) over medium-low heat, melt the shea butter.
+In a double-broiler (a glass bowl over a pot filled 1/4 the way full with boiling water) over medium-low heat, melt the shea butter.
 Add in the nourishing skin oil.
 Turn off the heat.

-- Pour into a bowl (I use my Kitchen-Aid bowl).
-Place in the freezer and allow to cool and return to a solid (not hard) form.
-This takes about 15-20 minutes.
-Don't freeze the mixture.
+Place the bowl in the fridge or freezer and allow to cool and return to a solid (not hard) form.
+This takes about 15-20 minutes, depending on location.

-- Once solid-looking remove from the freezer.
-Add in the essential oils and carrot seed oil.
-Using the whisk attachment on your mixer, whip the mixture until soft and looks like buttery whip cream.
-This takes just a minute.
+Once opaque and slightly firm, remove the bowl from the freezer.
+Add in the essential oils.
+Using the whisk attachment on your mixer, whip the mixture.
+You can also use a whisk or fork versus a mixer.
+This takes just just a few seconds.
 Don't over-whip.
-Scoop into a jar (like these or these) and store at room temp.
+Scoop into a jar and store at room temp.
 Apply to both body and face as desired.

 This recipe is a wonderful base recipe.
 Use as is or substitute and add (experiment) according to your skin’s need.
 As always, do your own research when making your own products and using essential oils.
-The essential oils suggested are my favorite combinations for my skin.
+The essential oils suggested are my favorite combinations for my skin, but they may be left out.
 The amounts and oils suggested in my recipe may be adjusted according to your skin.